shajiakhan/lab-docs/tasks/openstack/launch-windows-server-instance.md

    * On the Source tab:
       * Select Boot Source: Image
       * Create New Voume: No
       * Scroll down to see list of Windows Server Images available.
-Click on the "Up" arrow next to the one you wish to use.
+Click on the "Up" arrow next to the one you wish to use (e.g., `Windows-Server-2019-DataCenter`).
       * Click Next
    * On the Flavor tab:
-      * Select flavor "m1.medium" (click Up arrow next to it) unless specified otherwise by your instructor.
+      * Select flavor `m1.medium` (click Up arrow next to it) unless specified otherwise by your instructor.
 This flavor will allot 1 virtual CPU, 4GB RAM, and 30GB of hard disk space to your instance.
       * Click Next
    * On the Networks tab:
       * For launching a server with a static IP, you would skip this step by clicking next.
 We'll instead assign a port you already created.
    * On the Network Ports tab:
-      * Select the port you created from the "Available" section and move to allocated by clicking on the Up Arrow next to the port. *If you do not see a port listed under the Available section*, then please cancel the wizard, [create a port first](create-port.md), and continue again.
+      * Select the port you created (e.g., `instancename-port`) from the "Available" section and move to allocated by clicking on the Up Arrow next to the port. *If you do not see a port listed under the Available section*, then please cancel the wizard, [create a port first](create-port.md), and continue again.
 The port's Fixed IP address will later have to be assigned as a Static IP address on the instance after the instance is launched.
    * On the Security Groups tab:
-      * Select the security group you created or choose Default if your instructor did not specify any requirements.
+      * Select the security group you created or choose `Default` if your instructor did not specify any requirements.
 The "Default" security group will likely already be selected under "Allocated".
 If you need a different security group, click on the Down Arrow next to Default to remove it from Allocated section and assign a different one.
 If another security group is not present in the list, you'll have to cancel wizard, create it first, and then start launch instance wizard again.
    * On the Key Pair tab:
       * Select the Key Pair you created and move to Allocated by clicking on the Up Arrow.
    * Skip through the next sections: Configurations, Server Groups, and Scheduler Hints unless specified otherwise by your instructor, by clicking next.
    * On the Metadata tab:
       * Under the Available Metadata (left side): Type in ``admin_pass`` in the **Custom** field.
-Click on the + sign to move the custom metadata field to the Existing Metadata section (right side).
+Click on the **+** sign to move the custom metadata field to the Existing Metadata section (right side).
       * Then, type in the Administrator password you wish to use on your Windows Server instance. *You will use this password to login to the server*. **Be sure to choose a strong password following Windows requirements**
 4. Click Launch Instance to start the instance creation process.